fabferri/az-pattern/ubuntu-vm-vscode-python-dev/Readme.md

 code --install-extension  ms-toolsai.jupyter
 ```

-you can check the list of VS Code extensions inside Visual Studico Code or by command:
+you can check the list of VS Code extensions inside Visual Studio Code or by command:
 ```console
 code --list-extensions
 ```